Qlik-PE/Rapid-ML-Gateway/README.md

 # Limitation

-- Return value of QRAG Functions must be measures or dimensions wrapped in Qlik Function.
+- Return value of RML Functions must be measures or dimensions wrapped in Qlik Function.
 - Parallel Execution is not supported
 - Expected Input and Output Data Type is String
 - Input Value should be joined as comma seperated string in Qlik Script and sent into function